shreyasah99/ETL-and-Analysis-of-Motor-Vehicle-Collision/README.md

-# NYC Motor Vehicle Collision: Data Integration, Cleaning and Analysis
+# ETL and Analysis : Motor Vehicle Collision

 ## Research question or challenge
 The project aims to investigate and analyze the patterns, causes, and consequences of motor vehicle collisions in New